retsullivan/retsullivan.github.io/_posts/2019-10-02-GRASPing-the-Big-Idea.md

 **Factory**
 * Provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
-* Alex said it was sort of like BuildWorld (if build word could make different worlds?)
+* Alex said it was sort of like BuildWorld (imagine if buildWorld could make different worlds...)

 **Builder**
 * Lets you construct complex objects step by step.